-Data for 2016 shows that 95% of the motorcycle drivers involved in a fatal crash on the roadways of Massachusetts were wearing helmets, compared to 60% nationwide.
-Massachusetts has a mandatory helmet law and research by NHTSA has found that the use of motorcycle helmets in 2016 saved an estimated 1,859 lives and also saved nearly $3.4 billion in economic costs and more than $9 billion in comprehensive costs.
+Massachusetts has a mandatory helmet law and research by NHTSA has found that the use of motorcycle helmets in 2017 saved an estimated 1,872 lives and also saved nearly $3.5 billion in economic costs and $21 billion in comprehensive costs.

 Motorcycle safety requires both the motorcyclist and driver of motor vehicles to share the road responsibly.
 Here are some tips for safely sharing the roadways of the Commonwealth:

 - Allow motorcycles the full width of a lane at all times.